4kbr/kraicklist-typescript/Task.md

 Fix: Convert both query and content/title to lowercase.

 🔸 (DONE) API get product by id
-Currently there are not API to get specific product.
+Currently there are no API to get specific product.
 Fix: Add API to get product By id.

+🔸 (ONPROGRESS) API get all unique tags
+This API is for showing all unique tags from each product

+🔸 (ONPROGRESS) API get random tags
+This API is for showing some tags under search bar

 ## 2. Improve Result Presentation (UX)